Chima from Big Brother 11 was nicknamed "Hirochima" after her explosion(s).

 The origin of the nickname "Chenbot" is because Julie Chen has been able to say certain lines (mostly "but first") in the exact same way each time, even making the same movements as she looks towards the camera or stands up from a bench.
 You can see a Montage from season 6.

 Gretel Killeen was named Gretski by housemate Blair in season one, and continued to be called Gretski by fans for the remainder of her hosting stint.

-Internet Counterattack: The strongly negative reaction from live feed viewers during BB 15, caused by the heavy amounts of racism, misogyny, et al by certain members of the Big Brother 15 cast provoked the broadcast show into addressing it on air.
+Internet Counterattack: The strongly negative reaction from live feed viewers during BB15, caused by the heavy amounts of racism, misogyny, et al by certain members of the BB15 cast provoked the broadcast show into addressing it on air.

 In BB 8 US, Jessica's nemesis was originally a rival from a dance team.

 In BB 11 US, Jessica (BB 8, Popular), Micheal "Cowboy" (BB 5, Offbeats) and Brian (BB 10, Brains) are candidates to come back into the house, but their cliques lost the HOH competition to Jessie (BB 10, Brawns)

 In BB 12 US, a fourteenth houseguest named Paola had been cast, but left during sequester and was not replaced.